I am campaigning for:

 A more responsive, better funded police service with a presence across our borough

 Since my election I have been arguing for greater resources for police from the Home Office, and held a private meeting with the now former Home Secretary and Prime Minister to fight for more cash for the Met.
-This led to our successfully securing an increase of up to £172m this financial year for the Met and a further £100m provided in March to tackle knife crime.
-I supported the Prime Minister's immediate commencement of a recruitment drive for 20,000 new police officers and will be lobbying the Mayor of London for Havering's fair share of them.
+This led to our successfully securing an increase of up to £172m this financial year for the Met and a further £100m in March to tackle knife crime.
+I supported the new Prime Minister's immediate commencement of a recruitment drive for 20,000 new police officers and will be lobbying the Mayor of London for Havering's fair share of them.

 Constituents had expressed a concern that our travel network, particularly in Upminster, was being utilised as a means of escape for people mugging young people in the town centre.
 After liaising with the British Transport Police, they conducted a high-visibility operation at Upminster Station including a knife arch.
 I have held community meetings and surgeries across the constituency at which I have brought police and residents together to talk about local problem areas.
 I have campaigned with my local team

 A full update on my policing activities can be found here.

 An improved road network including a long-term solution to Gallows Corner, less congestion at the Dartford Crossing, better road surfacing